Teaching in the MD Program

 - To support faculty, supervisors, preceptors, field instructors, clinical educators, and status appointees in their roles, we provide high-quality faculty development programming.

-- Accessible resource for teaching (ART): the Centre for Faculty Development has created the ART online learning tool to provide additional ways for individuals and groups to participate in faculty development.
+The Centre for Faculty Development has created the ART online learning tool to provide additional ways for individuals and groups to participate in faculty development.
 The goal of ART is to bring faculty development to the teaching practice through the use of short, focused modules.

-U of T Portal: Elentra is U of T's institutionally supported learning management system (LMS) and Student Portal.
+Elentra is U of T's institutionally supported learning management system (LMS) and Student Portal.
 It is a full-featured LMS with an advanced content system, a variety of student communication tools, and easy-to-use course administration features.
 New course directors and curriculum administrative staff should contact the Discovery Commons service desk for assistance in setting up courses on Elentra.

-Webmail (Microsoft Exchange): Staff and many faculty members are able to log-on to the Faculty of Medicine exchange server to access their @utoronto e-mail.
+Staff and many faculty members are able to log-on to the Faculty of Medicine exchange server to access their @utoronto e-mail.

 MedSIS is the University of Toronto's Undergraduate Medical Education program's administrative source for the student record, evaluations, course schedules, and more.